 - PDC: Regional centers shall complete an updated comprehensive assessment for each individual residing in a developmental center (DC) whois not committed pursuant to Section 1370.1 of the Penal Code.
 The updated comprehensive assessment shall identify the types of community- based services and supports that are available and/or needed for each individual.
 Updates to the comprehensive assessment are required on an annual basis as part of the individual program planning process for as long as the individual resides in the DC.
-[WIC Section 4418.25(c)(2)] - STAR Homes: A comprehensive assessment for individuals who are admitted a STAR home shall be completed within 30 days of admission. - If an individual resides at a STAR home longer than six months, the regional center shall complete an additional comprehensive assessment.[WIC Sections 4418.7(e)(1) and 4418.7(e)(3)(A)(i)] - IMDs: A comprehensive assessment shall be completed by the regional centerwithin 30 days of admission to an IMD, and prior to the individual's next scheduled IPP meeting.
-[WIC Section 4648(a)(9)(B) and (C)] - Out-of-State: A comprehensive assessment shall be completed by the regional center prior to submitting a request to fund for out-of-state services and for any extension beyond the initial six months.
+[WIC Section 4418.25(c)(2)] - CS: Updates to the comprehensive assessment are required on an annual basis as part of the individual program planning process for as long as the individual resides in the DC.
+[WIC Section 4418.25(c)(2)] - STAR Homes: A comprehensive assessment for individuals who are admitted a STAR home shall be completed within 30 days of admission. - If an individual resides at a STAR home longer than six months, the regional center shall complete an additional comprehensive assessment.
+[WIC Sections 4418.7(e)(1) and 4418.7(e)(3)(A)(i)] - IMDs: A comprehensive assessment shall be completed by the regional centerwithin 30 days of admission to an IMD, and prior to the individual's next scheduled IPP meeting.
+[WIC Section 4648(a)(10)(B) and (C)]

+Out-of-State: A comprehensive assessment shall be completed by the regional center prior to submitting a request to fund for out-of-state services and for any extension beyond the initial six months.
 [WIC Section 4519(a)]